GSA/digitalgov.gov/content/services/common-questions-about-dap-faq.md

 ### How should we structure the data?
 Open ended?
 Numeric scale?

 The data you report should be structured and quantitative.
 Don‚Äôt report the open ended answers to questions.
-The requirement is to collect and report on four measures and to ensure they‚Äôre collected in a structured, machine processable way.¬ [See the guidance on customer satisfaction metrics.](https://www.digitalgov.gov/services/dap/dap-digital-metrics-guidance-and-best-practices "Digital Metrics for Federal Agencies")
+The requirement is to collect and report on four measures and to ensure they‚Äôre collected in a structured, machine processable way.
+[See the guidance on customer satisfaction metrics.](https://www.digitalgov.gov/services/dap/dap-digital-metrics-guidance-and-best-practices "Digital Metrics for Federal Agencies")

 ### How frequently should we be prompting for a survey?